github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 {% ifversion ghae %}
 **Note**: {% data reusables.actions.self-hosted-runners-software %}
 {% else %}
 **Note**: If you use self-hosted runners for {% data variables.product.prodname_actions %}, you may need to install additional software to use the `autobuild` process.
 Additionally, if your repository requires a specific version of a build tool, you may need to install it manually. {% ifversion code-scanning-default-setup-self-hosted-310 %} For self-hosted runners, you should install dependencies in the directly in the runners themselves.
 We provide examples of common dependencies for C/C++, C#, and Java in each of the `autobuild` sections of this article for those languages.
-For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)."{% endif %}
+For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)."{% endif %}{% ifversion fpt or ghec %}{% data variables.product.prodname_dotcom %}-hosted runners are always run with the software required by `autobuild`.{% endif %}
 {% endif %}

 {% endnote %}

+{% ifversion code-scanning-without-workflow-310 %}

+If you enable default setup, the `autobuild` action will be used to build your code, as part of your automatically configured {% data variables.code-scanning.codeql_workflow %}.
+If you enable advanced setup, the basic {% data variables.code-scanning.codeql_workflow %} uses `autobuild`, but you can override this setting.

+{% else %}

+The basic {% data variables.code-scanning.codeql_workflow %} uses the `autobuild` action to build your code, but you can override this setting.

+{% endif %}

 ### `autobuild` for C/C++